rahulkanyal/first-git/README.md

 ******Extra tips***********
 *.
 To make a new branch use git checkout -b 'new-branch-name' *.
 To switch branch use git checkout 'new-branch-name' *.
-To delete a branch use git checkout -d 'new-branch-name'
+To delete a branch use git branch -d 'new-branch-name'